Skip to content

 Flexibility

-Reporting is less flexible, as it is typically based on predefined metrics and visualizations.
+Reporting is less flexible; it is typically based on predefined metrics and visualizations.

 Level Of Detail